 Beckett: It's not a slasher fic, it's a murder investigation.

-When Sisko was trying to catch the rogue officer Eddington in Star Trek: Deep Space Nine, he realised that Eddington saw himself as a heroic figure for the Maquis, which Eddington pretty much confirmed by likening himself to Jean Valjean in Les Misérables.
-Sisko ended up having to become genre savvy himself and forced Eddington to become a martyr for his beliefs.
+When Sisko was trying to catch the rogue officer Eddington, he realizes that Eddington sees himself as a heroic figure for the Maquis, which Eddington pretty much confirms by likening himself to Jean Valjean in Les Misérables.
+Sisko ended up having to become genre savvy himself and forces Eddington to become a martyr for his beliefs.

-DS9 also gave us a Holodeck Malfunction that caused Garak and Dr. Bashir trapped in Bashir's spy world.
+In the episode "Our Man Bashir", a Holodeck Malfunction leaves Garak and Dr. Bashir trapped in Bashir's spy world.
 Garak, having been a spy in the past, attempts to use his knowledge to handle the situation, yet Bashir is able to outperform him at every turn.
 Garak was thinking of how to be a real spy, not a romantic spy.

 Ant, a moderately good singer, brought his brother, Seb, an utterly hopeless singer, to the pre-auditions of The X Factor, with Seb's terrible performance ensuring they'd get to the actual judges.
 The duo hoped that the judges would just put through Ant, as they had often done with groups with only one good singer; unfortunately that year the show started only putting through groups as a whole and not individual members, stopping the plan dead in its tracks.